 Our incredible team is made up by a group of dynamic women committed to bringing the subject of substance use and misuse out of the darkness and into the light.
 They are a brave and outspoken bunch and always the perfect combination of fierce and focused.

-Melissa is a 29-year-old student and a stay at home mom to her two boys – 3-year-old Watson and her newborn Emerson.
+Melissa is a student and a stay at home mom.
 She is married to a wonderful sober man and they have created a blessed life in Southern California.

 Melissa has been sober since 11.6.13 and is active in 12 step fellowships.
 She understands that there are no sober blueprints and different things work for different people.
 She wholeheartedly believes that if we chase our own solution, choose kindness, and seek out anything bigger than ourselves, our lives will change.